-The Visual Impairment Centre for Teaching and Research (VICTAR) at the University of Birmingham is undertaking a 5-year longitudinal study.
+The Visual Impairment Centre for Teaching and Research (VICTAR) at the University of Birmingham is undertaking a longitudinal study which commenced in 2009.
 The current phase of the project which runs from 2012-2015 is funded by the Nuffield Foundation and is looking at the transition of blind and partially sighted young people from the age of 14 years of age through to employment or further education.
+Phase 3 is being funding by Thomas Pocklington Trust and will focus in particular on the participants’ experiences of transitioning into the labour market and independent living.

 The key objectives of the project are: